hruzgar/artemis-dl/README.md

 - [Praktikum: Grundlagen der Programmierung WS22/23](https://artemis.in.tum.de/courses/201/exercises)
 - [Einführung in die Rechnerarchitektur (WS22/23)](https://artemis.in.tum.de/courses/218/exercises)

 Other courses might also work but weren't tested.
 If this scraper works for your course please send an email to [haso@ruezgar.de](mailto:haso@ruezgar.de) so i can add it to the list.
-If your course does not work with this scraper you could also send an email or just contribute to the project.
+If your course does not work with this scraper you could also send an email for me to support the course (i would need your login details) or just contribute to the project.
 ***
 </details>
 <details><summary>What is a course-link and how can i find it?</summary>